TheEucatastrophe/starwardodyssey/SRD/origins.md

 ---

 ## 6 Xeno-Linguist
 You have studied alien languages and dialects the galaxy over.
-Unfortunately. as a human you can't even begin to make the complex sounds required for most of them.
+If only other people could experience the beauty within.
+Unfortunately, you can't even begin to make the complex sounds required for most of them.

 **You Get:**
 - **Apparel**.